CloudScale-Project/CloudStore/README.md

 Different IaaS, PaaS, Storages and Architectures can be tested with little one little changes to the code or configuration, but such test are not described in this document.

+## Prerequisites
+Note that CloudStore requires the following software installed system where it will be running:
+* Java
+* Maven
+* Tomcat
+* MySQL

 ## Deployment

 To deploy CloudStore on public or private cloud you can use our [deployment scripts](https://github.com/CloudScale-Project/Deployment-Scripts).
 We have also developed the [distributed JMeter](https://github.com/CloudScale-Project/Distributed-Jmeter) scripts in order to load test the CloudStore.